-Although there are numerous types of winter squash, our recipe roundup features only four types: butternut, which is a very good source of vitamins A and C, potassium and manganese; spaghetti, a very good source of vitamin C; acorn, a very good source of vitamin C, potassium and manganese; and golden nugget, a very good source of vitamins A and C.
+Although there are numerous types of healthy spaghetti squash recipes, our recipe roundup features only four types: butternut, which is a very good source of vitamins A and C, potassium and manganese; spaghetti, a very good source of vitamin C; acorn, a very good source of vitamin C, potassium and manganese; and golden nugget, a very good source of vitamins A and C.

 Butternut squash, caramelized onion and spinach lasagna